Impact Stories

 The ability for teachers to receive support from a well-trained coach is not something the Alabama State Department of Education (ASDE) wanted to leave to chance.
 Through support from the Region 7 Comprehensive Center, ASDE created a consistent coaching framework that included a common vision and language for coaching called the “Alabama Coaching Framework.”

-• Topic(s): School Improvement, SEA Operations and Performance Management, Mentoring and Coaching
+• Topic(s): Education Systems & Federal Requirements, SEA Operations & Performance Management, Education Workforce, Mentoring & Coaching

 • State(s): Alabama